ddasilva/dasilva-invariants/docs/methodology.rst

 Methodology and References
 ==========================

 This technique is a tool for studying radiation belt physics, and is really only useful in that context.
-The most formal way to learn the methodology of this library is to read `da Silva et al., 2024: Numerical Calculations of Adiabatic Invariants from MHD-Driven Magnetic Fields <https://scholar.google.com/scholar?hl=en&as_sdt=0%2C21&q=Numerical+Calculations+of+Adiabatic+Invariants+from+MHD-Driven+Magnetic+Fields&btnG=>`_.
+The most formal way to learn the methodology of this library is to read the publication, `da Silva et al., 2024: Numerical Calculations of Adiabatic Invariants from MHD-Driven Magnetic Fields <https://scholar.google.com/scholar?hl=en&as_sdt=0%2C21&q=Numerical+Calculations+of+Adiabatic+Invariants+from+MHD-Driven+Magnetic+Fields&btnG=>`_.

+This package uses the "Roederer Method" for calculating L*, and integration over the bounce path to calculate K.

 **References**
     * `Roederer, Juan G., and Hui Zhang.
 Dynamics of magnetically trapped particles.
 Springer-Verlag Berlin An, 2016.  <https://link.springer.com/book/10.1007/978-3-642-41530-2>`_